-Most Lansweeper licenses limit the number of assets you can scan.
-Once you've reached your licensed asset limit, scanning of new and existing assets stops until you delete some assets or upgrade your license.
+Most Lansweeper subscriptions limit the number of assets you can scan.
+Once you've reached your licensed asset limit, scanning of new and existing assets stops until you delete some assets or upgrade your subscription.

 So which assets count toward your limit?
 Most things you see listed when you click the